 The Great Choral Synagogue in this town in western Siberia was built in 1902.
 Confiscated by the Soviet regime, it was returned to Jewish community ownership in 1999.
 A decade later, It was completely restored inside and out and rededicated in 2010.
 The restoration included placing a new on the central tower — the original dome had been removed.
 In addition to a prayer hall, the complex now includes a community center, classrooms, a library, children’s playrooms, a mikveh, a Judaica shop and a cafe.

-The architect, Israel-based Ignat Feldblum, posted a Facebook gallery showing the renovation of the building and its completed form, as well as pictures on his web site.
+The architect, Israel-based Ignat Feldblum, posted a Facebook gallery showing the renovation of the building and its completed form.

 Praporshchika Komarova Street, 5